RubioApps/RubioGuard/docs/5-Cache.md

 ## Tuning the cache

-This block manages the way the cache is stored and how it reacts to the request like "does this object already exists?"
+This part manages the way the objects are stored in the cache, and how the Squid Proxy reacts to the requests like "Does this object already exists?"

 It works for me with the follwing settings: